- Setting rules and ensuring that they are clear and coherent

 To measure transparency, Doing Business looks at whether building regulations are available online or from the relevant permit-issuing agency free of charge and whether they are distributed through an official gazette or must be purchased.
 Today, 185 economies have made all or parts of their building regulations available to the public through various channels—172 have published them online—making it easier to understand the different requirements of the construction permitting process and to comply with applicable regulations.

 How easy it is to access regulations varies from one economy to another.
 The documents made available can range from copies of building laws to simplified checklists of documents and approvals to be obtained before applying for a building permit.
 Some economies centralize all the documents relevant for construction permits in a single website, making targeted and comprehensive information available to users.
 The United Kingdom, for example, provides an online portal where all legislation, as well as good practices, can be easily accessed, in addition to guidelines on how to get approval for a building project.
 To convey changes in regulation and inform professionals of new standards and laws, it is also important that published documents be updated in a systematic and timely fashion.

 ENSURING THAT BUILDING QUALITY CONTROL AND SAFETY MECHANISMS ARE IN PLACE

-Furthermore, to avoid any delayed discovery of structural defects and ensure compliance with applicable regulations, the individuals who review and approve building plans need to have a technical background in architecture or engineering to verify whether the plans conform to the necessary safety standards and other prescribed regulations.
+Furthermore, to avoid the delayed discovery of structural defects and ensure compliance with applicable building regulations, the individuals who review and approve building plans need to have a technical background in architecture or engineering to verify whether the plans conform to the necessary safety standards and other prescribed regulations.
 Similarly, professionals who conduct inspections during construction and at the completion of the building must be certified by competent authorities and have the necessary technical qualifications to supervise construction works.